The Best Time to Work Out: What the Evidence Actually Shows

 Evening Workout: When Your Body Peaks

-Your body temperature naturally rises throughout the day, reaching its peak in late afternoon and early evening.
-This physiological change brings:
+Your core body temperature naturally rises through the day, peaking in the late afternoon and early evening.
+This shift tends to bring:

 - Improved flexibility: Muscles are naturally warmer

-- Enhanced coordination: Motor skills peak later in the day
+- Enhanced coordination: Motor performance is often sharpest later in the day

-- Stress relief: Training can help decompress from work
+- Stress relief: Training can help you decompress from the workday

 The Consistency Factor